TritonDataCenter/pkgsrc.smartos.org/changes/index.markdown

 ## Major changes in pkgsrc-2015Q2

-* Packages and bootstrap kits are now available over HTTPS via
+* Packages and bootstrap kits are now available over HTTPS from
   <https://pkgsrc.joyent.com/>.
 * Major package additions/upgrades include MariaDB 5.5, Emacs 24.5, Boost
   1.58.0, XFCE 4.12, TeX Live 2015, and Perl 5.22.
-* pkgin on SmartOS has significantly reduced memory requirements (for more information see [this blog post](http://www.perkin.org.uk/posts/reducing-ram-usage-in-pkgin.html)).
+* pkgin on illumos has significantly reduced memory requirements (for more information see [this blog post](http://www.perkin.org.uk/posts/reducing-ram-usage-in-pkgin.html)).
 * OSX packages are now installed under the `/opt/pkg` prefix instead of the